 He won his pro debut via knockout in just the second round, beating Carlos Mena at the O2 Arena.
 His record stands at 13-0 (11 KOs) and he's currently ranked as Britain's best light heavyweight.

-The 27-year-old will have to beat the likes of Artur Beterbiev and Dmitry Bivol if he wants to unify the division.
+The 27-year-old will have to beat the likes of Artur Beterbiev and Dmitry Bivol if he wants to taste world glory.

 Anthony Fowler: Round of 32 (middleweight)

 Prior to the Rio Olympics, Anthony Fowler had won bronze at the 2013 World Championships and gold at the 2014 Commonwealth Games.

 His Olympic dream was ruined in 2016 when he suffered a one-sided defeat in the preliminary rounds.
 The Liverpudlian recovered from the loss to turn pro in May 2017 as a super welterweight.